 What is a Co-op?

 A co-op is a business that is owned and operated by a group of individuals for their mutual benefit.
 People organize cooperatives to achieve together what they can't do alone.
 Co+opportunity is a shining example of what unity and cooperation cam accomplish.
 Co-ops are a powerful economic alternative, one that acknowledges our interconnectedness and leverages our shared resources.

 Formed by four founding owners in a West Los Angeles garage in 1974, Co+opportunity has been in business over 41 years.
 We now have over 14,000 owners, and serve over 1,800 customers per day.

-Our co-op is continuing to thrive and grow, as we plan to open our second location in Culver City in early 2017!
+Our co-op is continuing to thrive and grow!
+We opened our second location in Culver City in late 2017!

 We are a proud member of the National Co-op Grocers (NCG), a network of over 140 retail food co-ops around the country.

 Seven Cooperative Principles